 One direction for future work on polarized belief formation and change that could be worth exploring is to delve deeper into using domain specific information.
 In a pragmatic sense, one approach would be to conduct extensive qualitative research with individuals that have polarized beliefs, so as to determine which shared traits or characteristics of the topic are seen with a moral lens.
 Domain specific pragmatic or moral arguments would plausibly be more effective at changing moral convictions, as compared to using the ‘general’ framework of arguments based on morality and harm (increasing moral conviction) or arguments based on economics and practical implementation (decreasing moral conviction).
 Another context in which domain specific information could provide deeper insight is individual characteristic differences in topics themselves (i.e., why did social consensus manipulation work for UHC but not the other topics?).
 Future research could focus on what shared characteristics exist in topics that are or are not vulnerable to the effects of social consensus.
 Knowledge of those shared characteristics would help calibrate how to spend limited public outreach resources such that topics are prioritized based on how likely a social consensus intervention will be effective.

 Another direction for future study would be to explore different methods for obtaining evidence of actual revealed preferences, rather than relying on self-reported support for a topic score.
 One trivially simple example could apply to the non-polarized topic of ‘exercise’ used in Study 2; instead of explicitly measuring ‘support for exercise’ on some form of survey, revealed preferences in the form of biometric information (e.g., step counter, activity tracker, etc.) could directly show evidence of a social consensus or moral conviction manipulation being effective at changing behavior.
 Another example with the more ‘polarized’ topic of climate change used in studies 2 and 3, would be revealed preferences as they relate to sustainable behavior.
 For example, it is relatively simple to track (by weight or volume) total amount of landfill waste and/or recycling generated by a single individual over a fixed period of time.
-These more direct measuresThese direct measures, however, are not well suited to tracking revealed preferences for societal level behaviors (i.e., rate of executions for capital punishment, % of population covered by universal health care).
+These more direct measures would significantly increase the external validity of the conclusions that could be drawn.
+These direct measures, however, are not well suited to tracking revealed preferences for societal level behaviors (i.e., rate of executions for capital punishment, % of population covered by universal health care).

 Finally, one future goal for this research would be to see if the effect of social consensus on belief formation and change functions differently based on the type of social consensus manipulation.
 The manipulation I used in my research earlier was effective, but relatively impersonal.
 It would be very useful to research whether the effects of social consensus are greater in small or large group settings, where the relevant comparison group is not the nebulous concept of ‘Americans’ as a whole, but instead the social group immediately and physically around you.
 This seems especially pertinent, as this structure mimics actual human social dynamics (i.e., social consensus is assessed and formed through shared, in person experience), and thus has greater external validity.